berga007/berga007/README.md

 - 👋 Hi, I’m Bernardo Alves
-- 👀 I’m interested in Aerospace Engineering, particularly aircraft
+- 👀 I’m interested in Aerospace Engineering, particularly aircraft design optimisation
 - 🌱 I’m currently learning a python framework (OpenMDAO) to perform optimisation in a Conceptual Aircraft project
 - 💞️ I’m looking to collaborate on software for aerospace engineering
 - 📫 You can reach me on my e-mail addres: